marcusoftnet/marcusoftnet.github.io/_posts/2016-01-14-prioritization-thoughts-and-tools.md

 Much of the work that needs to be done around prioritization is actually sharing understanding and learning.
 This one good example of the [deliberate discovery](http://dannorth.net/2010/08/30/introducing-deliberate-discovery/) that Dan North talks about.

-Therefor, to maximize learning and understanding, it's important to have the relevant people in the room.
+therefore, to maximize learning and understanding, it's important to have the relevant people in the room.
 It means that we will not only have to have Product Owner, Business Analysts (or end users if you can get hold of them) and sponsors, but also the people that will build, test, deploy and maintain this.

 I've seen "the most important thing" become less important as information is revealed about the impact in testing many times for example.
 Or in the other areas for that matter.